- Choosing a data source

 Column order is set by drag-and-drop, and visibility is set by toggling hidden and unhidden.

-Prior to publishing the dataset, it will exist as a working copy and can be accessed from the Asset Inventory.
+Prior to publishing the dataset, it will exist as a draft and can be accessed from the Asset Inventory.
 This allows you to complete different stages of the dataset at different times and can be completed by different contributors.

-You have now finished publishing a dataset using the Socrata Data Management Experience!
+You have now finished publishing a dataset using the Data & Insights Data Management Experience!